AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - eta-expansion

 The so-called "gentle" run disables the case-of-case transformation and inlining but enables the rules and eta-expansion.
 The reason it disables case-of-case is that it makes full laziness work better.
-NOTE: that's what the comment says, and yet we run the full-laziness after the main run of the simplifier.
+FIXME that's what the comment says, and yet we run the full-laziness after the main run of the simplifier.

 ## Other documentation

-- [ Ordering the compiler's passes](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/OptOrdering) discusses the motivation for ordering the optimisations in the pipeline.
+- [Ordering the compiler's passes](commentary/compiler/opt-ordering) discusses the motivation for ordering the optimisations in the pipeline.
 This may or may not be up to date.
 - You can use `-dverbose-core2core` flag to dump the Core after almost all passes in the pipeline.

 ## Further reading